← Guides

 Temp range1820°CFlocculationmediumFlavour profileEster-forward at high gravity, malty at low gravity

-WLP099 is the strain to reach for when making extreme meads — high-gravity sacks (OG 1.150+), bochet-style caramelised meads, or any batch where you want to push ABV well beyond the 18% ceiling of most strains.
-Rated to 25% ABV.
+WLP099 is the one for extreme meads like high-gravity sacks (OG 1.150+), bochet-style caramelised meads, or any batch where you want to push ABV well beyond the 18% ceiling of most strains as it is rated to 25% ABV.
 It produces increasing ester complexity as gravity rises, which can add to or complicate the character of the mead depending on style.
-Requires careful, staged nutrient additions and should not be underpitched.
-Not appropriate for typical 12–15% ABV traditional meads where its flavour contributions would be out of place.
-Source: White Labs Catalog 2025.
+This requires careful, staged nutrient additions and should not be underpitched.
+It's not appropriate for the typical 12–15% ABV traditional meads where its flavour contributions would be out of place, but which work nicely with a high booze content.
 Note: the calculator caps this strain at 22% ABV — the manufacturer rating of 25% is achievable only with advanced step-feeding protocols beyond the scope of a standard TOSCA 2.0 schedule.

 Use in calculator →